What is the Venture Incubation Program?

 - We reserve the right to disqualify any application that we, in our sole and absolute discretion, determine does not fit within our application criteria.

-What kinds of ventures are a good fit for the VIP + PIC?
+What kinds of ventures are a good fit for the Venture Incubation Program and the Challenge?

 We welcome an incredibly wide variety of ventures, both for-profit and non-profit, across almost any industry.
 We look for ventures that demonstrate the following: